 The film, which premiered during the Sundance Film Festival earlier this year, is a crime drama unlike any other.
 It also marks the narrative debut of acclaimed documentary maker, Liz Garbus.
 While most crime narratives center around the event and eventually lead to some sort of justice being met, or the mystery being solved, Garbus’ ‘Lost Girls’ offers none of the two.
 The film recounts a horrifying tragedy, and centers around a mother’s desperate attempts to bring justice to her daughter.

 Set in Long Island, ‘Lost Girls’ focuses on Mari Gilbert as her daughter, Shannan, suddenly vanishes.
 The twist, however, is that her daughter works as an escort, and the authorities refuse to take the missing person case seriously.
 Due to the inaction of law-enforcement agents, Mari begins her own personal investigation into the gated Long Island community.
-Her search eventually leads the police to the most horrifying murders of the past decade, that still remain unsolved.
+Her search eventually leads the police to the most horrifying murders of the past decade, which still remain unsolved.
 In case you’re wondering what inspired this hard-hitting, unsettling crime drama, here’s everything you need to know.

-The novel, much like the film, can be seen as part crime story and part tribute to the victims and their families.
-It follows the story of victim’s loved ones, and traces the life of each of the victim, from her childhood to her disappearance.Netflix’s ‘Lost Girls’ centers around Mari Gilbert’s journey as a real-life mother who lived through the tragedy, until she met her own.
+The novel, much like the film, can be seen as part of a crime story and part tribute to the victims and their families.
+It follows the story of victim’s loved ones, and traces the life of each of the victim, from her childhood to her disappearance.
+Netflix’s ‘Lost Girls’ centers around Mari Gilbert’s journey as a real-life mother who lived through tragedy until she met her own.

 Long Island Serial Murders

-These murders came to light because of Mari Gilbert whose 24 year-old daughter suddenly went missing in Oak Beach.
-Despite the indifference shown by authorities, she pushed the officers to investigate the case which ultimately led to several bodies being found around 2010 and 2011.
+These murders came to light because of Mari Gilbert, whose 24-year-old daughter suddenly went missing in Oak Beach.
+Despite the indifference shown by authorities, she pushed the officers to investigate the case, which ultimately led to several bodies being found around 2010 and 2011.
 The police, however, believed that some of the deaths could have taken place years earlier.

 The bodies and parts found around the South Shore mostly belonged to women, but there were also remains of a man and a toddler found in the area.
-Most of the victims were in their 20s, and at least 5 of them worked as sex-workers through internet sites like Backpage.com and Craigslist.
+Most of the victims were in their 20s, and at least 5 of them worked as sex workers through internet sites like Backpage.com and Craigslist.
 While there have been numerous men suspected to be the Long-Island Serial Killer, the actual killer never got identified.
-An ongoing investigation continues to take place even today as the Suffolk Police Department tries to solve their longest-running case in history.
+An ongoing investigation continues to take place even today as the Suffolk Police Department tries to solve its longest-running case in history.

 Failure of The Criminal-Justice System

 The story that ‘Lost Girl’ narrates is a deeply unsettling one as it offers neither any answers nor an ending.
 It serves as a haunting reminder that the Long Island Serial Killer is still out there, and who knows, probably even reading this.
-It also offers a crucial lesson for us as society to believe our women and value each life.
+It also offers a crucial lesson for us as a society to believe in our women and value each life.
 The fact that some of the bodies found around the South Shore could have been from the ’90s itself is heartbreaking.

-“Shannan and all of the others were failed by the criminal-justice system not once but three times…The police had failed to help them when they were at risk.
+‘Lost Girls,’ then, is a tragic tale of how these women were failed by both our criminal justice system and society at large.
+What’s particularly horrifying about Shannan’s case is that she made a 23-minute emergency call asking for help.
+It is also believed that she ran through Oak Beach, banging doors of the neighbors, but no one helped her.
+Kolker speaks of these in his book: “Shannan and all of the others were failed by the criminal justice system not once but three times…The police had failed to help them when they were at risk.
 They’d failed again when they didn’t take the disappearances seriously, severely hobbling the chances of making an arrest.
 And they’d failed a third time by not going after the johns and drivers.”

 Interestingly, there have been new developments in the case lately, but not enough to catch the ones responsible.
 This served as motivation for Garbus who hopes the film renews public interest in the unsolved cases and helps in finally bringing the victims to justice.